tjg/round-the-rabbit/README.md

 * Type hints (warn on reflection)
 * How to deal with unrecoverable exceptions, like changing exchange type?
 * Tests
-* `connect!` should return a better object than a bare atom
+* `connect` should return a better object than a bare atom
 * Documentation

 ## Positive quirks